ellievogel/Computer-Architecture-CS-ECE250-Coursework/Homework_1_C/README.md

 - Plus/Minus = (Points scored by the player's team) - (Points scored by the opposing team)

 The output will list each player's name along with their plus/minus value.
 The list is sorted in descending order based on the plus/minus metric.
 In case of a tie, players are sorted alphabetically by their last name.

+## Skills Highlight

+### C Programming

+### File I/O
+- Implemented file reading using `fgets` and `fscanf` to process and extract data from text files.
+- Handled input and output file operations, ensuring correct data retrieval and manipulation.

+### Command Line Arguments
+- Managed command line arguments to dynamically specify input files and parameters, enabling flexible program execution.

+### Memory Management
+- Understanding memory management for arrays and dynamic data structures in C, involving `malloc` and `free` for memory management.

+### Bubble Sort
+- Utilized bubble sort to order data based on specific criteria using customized comparators.

+### Debugging and Testing
+- Ensured that code compiles and runs correctly on Duke Linux machines, adhering to the specified environment requirements.
+- Tested programs with various inputs to validate correctness and handle potential edge cases.